isc-projects/bind9/doc/arm/reference.rst

 The Master File Format was initially defined in :rfc:`1035` and has subsequently been extended.
-While the Master File Format itself is class independent all records in a Master File must be of the same class.
+While the Master File Format itself is class independent, all records in a Master File must be of the same class.

 Master File Directives include ``$ORIGIN``, ``$INCLUDE``, and ``$TTL.``